apache/lucene-solr/lucene/README.txt

 Files in a binary distribution:

-lucene-core-XX.jar
-  The compiled Lucene library.

-lucene-core-XX-javadoc.jar
-  The Javadoc jar for the compiled Lucene library.

-lucene-test-framework-XX.jar
+Files are organized by module, for example in core/:

+core/lucene-core-XX.jar
-  The compiled Lucene test-framework library.
+  The compiled core Lucene library.
-  Depends on junit 4.10.x (not 4.9.x, not 4.11.x), and Apache Ant 1.7.x (not 1.6.x, not 1.8.x)

-lucene-test-framework-XX-javadoc.jar
+core/lucene-core-XX-javadoc.jar
-  The Javadoc jar for the compiled Lucene test-framework library.
+  The Javadoc jar for the compiled core Lucene library.

-contrib/demo/lucene-demo-XX.jar
-  The compiled simple example code.

-contrib/*
-  Contributed code which extends and enhances Lucene, but is not part of the core library.
-Of special note are the JAR files in the analyzers directory which contain various analyzers that people may find useful in place of the StandardAnalyzer.
+Additional modules contain the same structure:

+analysis/common/: Analyzers for indexing content in different languages and domains analysis/kuromoji/: Analyzer for indexing Japanese analysis/morfologik/: Analyzer for indexing Polish analysis/phonetic/: Analyzer for indexing phonetic signatures (for sounds-alike search) analysis/smartcn/: Analyzer for indexing Chinese analysis/stempel/: Analyzer for indexing Polish analysis/uima/: Analyzer that integrates with Apache UIMA benchmark/: System for benchmarking Lucene demo/: Simple example code facet/: Faceted indexing and search capabilities grouping/: Search result grouping highlighter/: Highlights search keywords in results join/: Index-time and Query-time joins for normalized content memory/: Single-document in memory index implementation misc/: Index tools and other miscellaneous code queries/: Filters and Queries that add to core Lucene queryparser/: Query parsers and parsing framework sandbox/: Various third party contributions and new ideas. spatial/: Geospatial search suggest/: Auto-suggest and Spellchecking support test-framework/:  Test Framework for testing Lucene-based applications

 docs/index.html
   The contents of the Lucene website.

 docs/api/index.html
   The Javadoc Lucene API documentation.
-This includes the core library, the test framework, and the demo, as well as all of the contrib modules.
+This includes the core library, the test framework, and the demo, as well as all other modules.